yudeep-rajbhandari/covid-19-api/README.md

 API for covid-19 latest data
 Scrapping from worldometer.org

-For current combine data of all countries:  https://covid-19-apis.herokuapp.com/world For current combine data of all countries:  https://covid-19-apis.herokuapp.com/countries For current combine data of all countries:  https://covid-19-apis.herokuapp.com/ukraine
+To see world stats :  https://covid-19-apis.herokuapp.com/world

+To see world stats by countries:  https://covid-19-apis.herokuapp.com/countries

+To see stats of Ukraine :  https://covid-19-apis.herokuapp.com/ukraine

+To see stats of Ukraine for Arduino projects:  https://covid-19-apis.herokuapp.com/arduino

 For particular country data: https://covid-19-apis.herokuapp.com/update/country/{country}